 Before MALDI can take place, the sample must first be dissolved in a suitable matrix solution.
 These can be based on water, organic solvents, or a combination of both, which allows both polar and nonpolar molecules to dissolve.
 Ideally, the sample should be as pure as possible.
 Both organic and inorganic contaminants can affect the quality of the results, so contamination should be avoided as far as possible.

-Need an analysis with MALDI preparation?
+Need a mass spectrometry analysis with MALDI preparation?

 Suitable sample matrices